Alipsa/gade/README.md

 The last setting (JAVA_OPTS) is a special variable to add system properties (-D values) to java starting up.

 ### A SQL script screenshot
-Showing the result of a select query in the viewer tab and the connection view that is shown when you right click a connection and choose "view connection".
+Showing the result of a select query in the viewer tab and the connection view that is shown when you right-click a connection and choose "view connection".

 ![SQL Screenshot](https://raw.githubusercontent.com/perNyfelt/grade/master/docs/SQLScreenshot.png "SQL Screenshot")